Yiling-J/theine-go/README.md

 if err != nil {
 	panic(err)
 }

+// dynamic cost function based on value
+// use 0 in Set will call this function to evaluate cost at runtime client.SetCost(func(v string) int64 {
+		return int64(len(v))
+})

+// enable doorkeeper
+// doorkeeper will drop Set if they are not in bloomfilter yet
+// this can improve write peroformance, but may lower hit ratio client.SetDoorkeeper(true)

 // set, key foo, value bar, cost 1 success := client.Set("foo", "bar", 1)